8 Incredible Places to Watch the Sunset in Madrid

 Address: Hotel Oscar, Plaza de Pedro Zerolo 12, 28004 Madrid

 When are you going to see the sunset in Madrid?

 Madrid is a city with plenty of spots to see the sun go down.
 Picking any of these will definitely leave you in awe.
 Always make sure to get informed before going to any of the hotels or bars though as opening hours may vary depending on the season.
+Check out The Rooftop Guide for more amazing rooftops you shouldn’t miss.
+They provide you with a full description, opening hours and contact details to make your reservation.
 Thanks to the astounding public transport in Madrid, all of these places are very accessible.
 Bottom line is, when are you going to see the sunset in Madrid?

 Nightlife Madrid is a team of professionals from all horizons, a friend who accompanies you to all parties 365 days a year.